peterhry/peterhrynkow.com/_posts/2017-09-29-using-function-bind-for-partial-application.markdown

 categories: [functional-programming]
 ---

 Have you ever found yourself calling the same function with the same argument, over and over again?
-Here’s a technique that can help reduce the amount of repetition in your code.
+Well, I have some good news for you, there's a simple technique called [partial application](https://en.wikipedia.org/wiki/Partial_application). that can help you reduce this kind of repetition in your code.
 Say you have a function that adds two numbers:

 ```js
 const add = (a, b) => a + b